abhijeet010304/Student-Record-in-C/README.md

 # How to Run

-Put all the source file in a driectory and run-
+Put all the source file in a directory and run-
 ```gcc stu_rec_ll.c```